 How long does the treatment take?
 That depends on what is being treated.
 Autoimmune disorders like MS are treated on a one or two day protocol.
 Bacteria and viruses take the same amount of time.
 Cancer usually requires at least a one week protocol with testing and treatment, and if it is advanced it is common to require two or three return trips to complete treatment.

 How expensive is the treatment?
 That depends on the disease and the clinic location.
 Autoimmune and Bacterial disease should be less expensive to treat, cancer is more expensive due to the chemicals and time involved.
 One reason for setting up in the Philippines is the reduced cost.
-We have a policy of not refusing treatment based on ability to pay and keeping costs as low as possible.
-If payment is a problem, talk to us about making arrangements.

 Can financing be arranged?
 Yes, if it is required please speak to us about your financial situation.